KTH-RPL/DynamicMap_Benchmark/README.md

 This benchmark implementation is based on codes from several repositories as we mentioned in the beginning.
 Thanks for these authors who kindly open-sourcing their work to the community.
 Please see our paper reference section to get more information.

+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)) funded by the Knut and Alice Wallenberg Foundation
 ### Cite Our Paper

 Please cite our work if you find these useful for your research.